elamont174/ey-up-me-pup/README.md

 4. Add a key of 'DISABLE_COLLECTSTATIC' with a value of '1'.
 5. Add a key of 'DATABASE_URL' - the value will be the URL you were emailed when creating your database.
 6. Add a key of 'SECRET_KEY' - the value will be any random secret key (google 'secret key generator' and use it to generate a random string of numbers, letters and characters)
-7. In your code you will need to install project requirements:
+7. In your terminal, type the code you will need to install project requirements:
 - pip3 install gunicorn~=20.1
 - pip3 freeze --local > requirements.txt
 8. Create a file at the root directory called Procfile.
 In this file enter: "web: gunicorn my_project.wsgi" (without the quotes)